jpascalw/gitops-zoo/README.md

 * Incident response to host monitoring agent gone offline
 * Incident response to SonarQube service going offline
 * GitOps tuning of alert policy
-* GitOps deploying a new version of a dashboard
+* GitOps develop and deploy a new version of a dashboard